Updated on March 9, 2025

 Helping a child through grief can feel overwhelming, but you don’t have to do it alone.
 Support is available through family, friends, school resources, or therapy.

-If you need guidance in supporting your child’s grief, we are here to help.
-We offer compassionate counseling for families navigating loss and can provide the necessary tools and support.
+If you need guidance in helping children through loss, we are here to help.
+We offer compassionate counseling for families navigating childhood bereavement and can provide the necessary tools and support.

 Contact us today to schedule a consultation.